 - Katia Chadaideh: email@example.com, Kirkland Room H-31

 - OSAPR also provides a list of Harvard-wide resources, where you can connect with timely and confidential counseling, explore filing a complaint, contact specially trained 24/7 emergency services, and learn about engaging interim measures — academic, workplace, housing, or other support services — to help you continue to participate in all aspects of the Harvard community.

-- University Health Services (UHS) provides confidential counseling resources.
-A report can be made to the sensitive crimes unit of the Harvard University Police Department (HUPD) by calling their 24-hour hotline at (617) 495-1976.
+- Harvard University Health Services (HUHS) provides confidential counseling resources.
+A report can be made to the sensitive crimes unit of the Harvard University Police Department (HUPD) by calling their 24-hour hotline at 617-495-1976.

 Get the Facts: